siemens/ix/packages/documentation/docs/controls/_layout-grid_styleguide.md

 ## Behaviour in context

 Decreasing and increasing the viewport width influences the width of each column within a layout grid.
-When Column width is decreased to the point that the minimum content width is reached for at least one column, the layout breaks into a second line.
+When column width is decreased to the point that the minimum content width is reached for at least one column, the layout breaks into a second line.